yuanze-lin/Olympus/README.md

 Official implementation of "Olympus: A Universal Task Router for Computer Vision Tasks"

 ## :loudspeaker:  News
-- [To do] Release the training code.
+- [ ] Release the training code.
-- [To do] Release Olympus datasets.
+- [ ] Release Olympus datasets.
-- [To do] Release the inference code of Olympus.
+- [ ] Release the inference code of Olympus.
-- [2024.12.13] We've released the weights of Olympus.
+- [x] Release the weights of Olympus.

 ## :page_facing_up: Abstract